Editor’s Note: This story was originally published on CNN.com in 2014.

 In younger children, parents aren’t likely to see the “classic depressive pattern,” Raison said.
-“But you’re still looking for that same larger idea, which is if your kid shows a real maladaptive change in their emotions (and) their behavior, the light needs to go off in your head because something isn’t right.”
+“But you’re still looking for that same larger idea, which is if your kid shows a real maladaptive change in their emotions [and] their behavior, the light needs to go off in your head, because something isn’t right.”

-READ: Depression and anxiety: What worked for me
+Depression and anxiety: What worked for me

-Melissa Atkins Wardy, a mom of two in Janesville, Wisconsin, and author of “Redefining Girly,” said she was never aware that children as young as her daughter Amelia, who is now 8, could develop anxiety outside of a traumatic experience.
+Melissa Atkins Wardy, a mom of two in Janesville, Wisconsin, and author of “Redefining Girly,” said she was never aware that children as young as her daughter Amelia, now 8, could develop anxiety outside of a traumatic experience.

-But halfway through first grade, Amelia said she didn’t want to go to school, and reluctance to go to school “morphed into tears and nausea every day and then tears and worry at bedtime, too,” said Atkins Wardy, founder and CEO of the company, Pigtail Pals & Ballcap Buddies, which creates empowering T-shirts for girls and boys.
+But halfway through first grade, Amelia said she didn’t want to go to school, and reluctance to go to school “morphed into tears and nausea every day and then tears and worry at bedtime, too,” said Atkins Wardy, founder and CEO of the company Pigtail Pals & Ballcap Buddies, which creates empowering T-shirts for girls and boys.

-“Eventually things just spiraled downward in second grade where her light just went out,” she said.
+“Eventually, things just spiraled downward in second grade, where her light just went out,” she said.
 “I was like her happy childhood had been swallowed up in a dark hole.”

 When help is needed

-Atkins Wardy knew something was wrong and eventually sought professional help, but often parents seek reassurance by telling themselves their child will grow out of the behavior or get better, said Dr. Robert Hendren, director of child and adolescent psychiatry at the University of California, San Francisco.
+Atkins Wardy knew that something was wrong and eventually sought professional help, but often parents seek reassurance by telling themselves their child will grow out of the behavior or get better, said Dr. Robert Hendren, director of child and adolescent psychiatry at the University of California, San Francisco.

 When the behavior is going on for weeks, it’s really time to assess what’s happening, Hendren said.

-READ: What you need to know about childhood depression
+What you need to know about childhood depression

-The first step in the case of tweens and teens is being direct and discussing the issue head on, asking them, for instance, how they are feeling and if anything happened to make them feel unusually sad, he said.
+The first step in the case of tweens and teens is being direct and discussing the issue head on, asking them, for instance, how they are feeling and whether anything happened to make them feel unusually sad, he said.

 “Most adolescents will answer,” said Hendren, who is also a past president of the American Academy of Child and Adolescent Psychiatry.
-“One of the things that we learn a lot as health care providers is the majority of the kids that we miss who have depression and who may go on and be at risk of suicide are kids who were just never asked.”
+“One of the things that we learn a lot as health care providers is, the majority of the kids that we miss who have depression and who may go on and be at risk of suicide are kids who were just never asked.”

-Parents can also get more information by talking to the people around their child – teachers, coaches, youth directors, even parents of friends.
+Parents can also get more information by talking to the people around their child: teachers, coaches, youth directors, even parents of friends.